-Less than one month later, on February 13, 2017, Trump’s subsequent National Security Adviser, Michael Flynn, resigned.
+On February 13, 2017, Trump’s subsequent National Security Adviser, Michael Flynn, resigned.
 Flynn's resignation came after it was revealed that he had misled Vice President Pence about his conversations with Sergey Kislyak, the Russian ambassador to the United States, prior to the inauguration.

-According to The Washington Post, Flynn “privately discussed U.S. sanctions against Russia with that country’s ambassador to the United States during the month before President Trump took office, contrary to public assertions by Trump officials.”
+According to the Washington Post, Flynn “privately discussed U.S. sanctions against Russia with that country’s ambassador to the United States during the month before President Trump took office, contrary to public assertions by Trump officials.”
 In his letter of resignation, Flynn said he had given Pence and others in the Trump administration “incomplete information regarding my phone calls with the Russian ambassador.”

-President Trump went on to appoint Army Lieutenant General H. R. McMaster, a well-respected military leader and veteran of the Persian Gulf war and the second Iraq war, to replace Flynn as his national security adviser.
+President Trump went on to appoint Army Lieutenant General H. R. McMaster, a well-respected military leader and veteran of the Persian Gulf War and the second Iraq war, to replace Flynn as his national security adviser.

 By July, the president had replaced Priebus with John Kelly as his chief of staff, and within a few weeks Bannon was also gone from the White House.
 In March 2018, following months of rumors of a rift between Trump and Tillerson, his initial secretary of state, the president announced that he was appointing Pompeo to take over the State Department.